-Today at 1.25pm French time Punxsutawney Phil gave his verdict for 2016; having failed to see his shadow, spring will come early to USA.
+Today at about 1.25pm French time Punxsutawney Phil gave his verdict for 2017; having seen his shadow, winter will continue for a further six weeks in the USA.

-At 1.25pm in la Corrèze, France the sky was grey and it was pouring down, so according to French proverbs winter will last for a further 40 days and I’ll sadly have to keep my vegetable and plant seeds sealed in their packets a while longer!
+At 1.25pm in la Corrèze, France, the sky was grey; in accordance with French proverbs winter will last for a further forty days here too (which considering we’re forecast snow on Sunday sounds about right!).
+Sorry little vegetable and plant seeds but it looks like you’ll have to stay in your packets a while longer!

-Could I perhaps cheat and observe the English proverb instead?
+Unless I cheat and observe the English proverb instead…

 If Candlemas Day be fair and bright